Reinforcement Learning Control of Quantum Error Correction: Learning from errors

-To address these limitations, we construct a surrogate objective function $C$, which is an efficiently-computable local proxy for LER that enables high-dimensional optimization, see Fig.~\ref{fig2}(a).
-Our surrogate objective is defined as the average rate of detection events, $C=\hat{\mathbb{E}}[D]$, where $D$ denotes the detectors in the circuit, and the empirical expectation value is computed over a sufficient number of QEC cycles.
-This surrogate objective function is inspired by a simple scaling model of the surface code, in which $\Lambda=\varepsilon_{\rm th}/\varepsilon$ and $C\propto \varepsilon$, where $\varepsilon\ll \varepsilon_{\rm th}$ is the average physical error rate and $\varepsilon_{\rm th}$ is the QEC threshold.
-According to this model, the gradients of LER and of the surrogate objective are simply related as $\nabla \log \varepsilon_{\rm L} = (d+1)/2\cdot\nabla\log C$.
-To confirm that this relation is approximately satisfied in a real experimental setting, we sample Gaussian perturbations in the control parameter space and evaluate finite-difference partial derivatives, see Fig.~\ref{fig2}(b).
-We observe good empirical agreement in the regime of small perturbations, which suffices for our RL approach that relies on Monte Carlo gradient estimation.
+The performance measure of interest in this process is the logical error rate, $\varepsilon_{\rm L}$.
+However, using it directly as an optimization objective faces fundamental obstacles to scalability, see Methods.
+Instead, we construct a surrogate objective $C$, which is an efficiently-computable local proxy for LER that enables high-dimensional optimization.
+Our surrogate objective is defined as the average rate of error detection events, $C=\hat{\mathbb{E}}[D]$, where $D$ denotes all detectors in the circuit, and the empirical expectation value is computed over a sufficient number of QEC cycles.
+This surrogate objective function is inspired by a simple scaling model of the surface code $\varepsilon_{\rm L}\propto\Lambda^{-d/2}$, where $d$ is the code distance and $\Lambda=\varepsilon_{\rm th}/\varepsilon$ quantifies the suppression of the physical error rate $\varepsilon$ relative to the QEC threshold $\varepsilon_{\rm th}$.
+Since $C\propto\varepsilon$, the gradients of LER and of the surrogate objective in this model are simply related as $\nabla \log \varepsilon_{\rm L} = (d+1)/2\cdot\nabla\log C$.
+To confirm that this relation is approximately satisfied in a real experimental setting, we sample Gaussian perturbations in the control parameter space and evaluate finite-difference partial derivatives, see Fig.~\ref{fig2}(c).
+We observe good empirical agreement in the regime of small perturbations, which is sufficient for our RL approach that relies on Monte Carlo gradient estimation.

-The surrogate objective immediately alleviates the limitation (iii).
-It also alleviates (i), since resolving $C$ to a constant relative accuracy requires a number of QEC cycles that scales as $O(\varepsilon^{-1})$ and is independent of the code distance.
-To alleviate (ii) and enable efficient high-dimensional optimization, we harness the sparse structure of the surrogate objective.
-We rely on the locality of detectors in the QEC circuit to narrow down the dependence of each term in $C$ to only a small subset of control parameters -- those related to the gates within the respective detecting region.
-These relations can be conveniently represented using a factor graph, a bipartite graph in which the factor nodes correspond to detectors, and the variable nodes correspond to the system control parameters, see Fig.~\ref{fig2}(c) and Supp.~Mat.~II for more information.